“We should get rid of the term retirement…I’m expecting to work until I’m 90, but the nature of work and my participation in society will change.”

-This event brings together a selected group of high-level stakeholders from across Australian society.
-Forum participants include representatives of not-for-profit groups, government departments, technology providers, researchers, superannuation funds and community services organisations.
+This event brought together a selected group of high-level stakeholders from across Australian society.
+Forum participants included representatives of not-for-profit groups, government departments, technology providers, researchers and community services organisations.

-Our goal is to achieve collective impact by combining resources, scaling up existing initiatives and accelerating innovative social action projects.
+Our goal was to achieve collective impact by combining resources, scaling up existing initiatives and accelerating innovative social action projects.
+We concluded that:

 Existing initiatives provide strong networks and resources to support digital literacy and inclusion for older Australians.
 They are playing a key role in connecting older Australians with new technology and breaking down barriers to access (such as lack of exposure to technology, fear of technology and lack of training).
 However, many organisations are reliant on volunteer efforts and short-term funding.
 The collaborative impact approach being adopted by the Australian Digital Inclusion Alliance offers one mechanism for connecting efforts, reducing duplication and building an evidence base as to the benefits of digital inclusion.
 The “Be Connected” network established by the Good Things Foundation can also assist with scaling up these initiatives, since members can apply for grant funding under the Department of Social Services Digital Literacy for Older Australians program.
 However, these initiatives mostly focus on supporting older Australians who are retired and digitally excluded.